-During the financial year the Company conducted a desktop review to plan a wide spaced Auger Program to validate the potential resource target across its Inhambane Project.
+During the financial year the Company conducted a site visit prior to reviewing its desktop plan for a wide spaced Auger Program to validate the potential resource target across its Inhambane Project.
 This program has been designed to determining how much its existing JORC Mineral Resource of 90MT @ 3.0% THM could be increased by.
 The Company has yet to commit to the wide spaced Auger Program while it focuses on its port Gregory Project.
+The Company has also had discussions with a number of potential project partners with a view to progressing the planned additional exploration works.